 Seating central: Narrow your options

-How do you decide which seat is best for your baby?
-Asking yourself a few key questions can help narrow your options by type, installation, and performance to determine which model is the best for your needs.
-When you are ready to make a purchase, you can simplify the process by breaking it down into easy to answer questions.
+With so many options to choose from, how do you decide which product is best for your baby?
+Asking yourself some key questions can help narrow your options by type, installation, and performance to help you determine which model is the best for your needs.
+When you are ready to make your purchase, you can simplify the process by breaking it down into easy questions.

 Infant seats — refer to our Infant Car Seat Review for all the info on seats for newborns and younger babies.
 These seats have two portions, a base that installs in your car and a carrier portion baby sits in that can be attached to the base, a stroller, or simply carried.
 This product type is ideal for baby's body size and for simplified errands because you do not need to remove the baby from the carrier to take them with you.